duyamn/EECS2030-AW22/EECS2030_AW22_RW_Collection.md

 ### Generic Methods, Autoboxing, and Wrapper Classes

-Generics types can only be replaced by primitive types but when we create and pass primitives we usually don't create an object of them.
+Generics types are typically only replaced by primitive types but when we create and pass primitives we usually don't create an object of them.

 This is handled by a process called autoboxing where Java will just create an object for us automatically.